zeritti/prometheus-community-helm-charts/charts/alertmanager/README.md

 ### To 1.0

 The [configmap-reload](https://github.com/jimmidyson/configmap-reload) container was replaced by the [prometheus-config-reloader](https://github.com/prometheus-operator/prometheus-operator/tree/main/cmd/prometheus-config-reloader).
-Extra command-line arguments specified via configmapReload.prometheus.extraArgs are not compatible and will break with the new prometheus-config-reloader, refer to the [sources](https://github.com/prometheus-operator/prometheus-operator/blob/main/cmd/prometheus-config-reloader/main.go) in order to make the appropriate adjustment to the extea command-line arguments.
+Extra command-line arguments specified via configmapReload.prometheus.extraArgs are not compatible and will break with the new prometheus-config-reloader, refer to the [sources](https://github.com/prometheus-operator/prometheus-operator/blob/main/cmd/prometheus-config-reloader/main.go) in order to make the appropriate adjustment to the extra command-line arguments.
 The `networking.k8s.io/v1beta1` is no longer supported. use [`networking.k8s.io/v1`](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingressclass-v122).

 ## Configuration